Ashford University Catalog

 Health and Wellness Referrals

-University life presents many new challenges and situations that individuals may not have experienced previously.
-While many of these experiences may be welcomed, they may also overwhelm and/or leave one feeling confused, discouraged, or anxious.
+Pursuing a degree often results in navigating new challenges and situations that students may not have experienced previously.
+While many of these experiences are welcomed, they may also overwhelm and/or leave students feeling confused, discouraged, or anxious.
 Successful students are able to reach out for support before circumstances become unmanageable.

 Health and Wellness Requirements